oneapi-src/level-zero-spec/scripts/core/PROG.md

     ${x}EventDestroy(hEvent);
     ${x}EventPoolDestroy(hEventPool);
 ```

+${"##"} <a name="peer">Peer Access and P2P Queries</a>
+Devices may be linked together within a node by a scale-up fabric and depending on the configuration,
+the fabric can support atomics, compute kernel remote access, and data copies.

+The following P2P functionalities are provided through the API:
+    - Check for existence of peer-to-peer fabric between two devices.
+        - ${x}DeviceCanAccessPeer
+    - Query remote memory access and atomic capabilities for peer-to-peer
+        - ${x}DeviceGetP2PProperties
+    - Copy data between devices over peer-to-peer fabric.
+        - ${x}CommandListAppendMemoryCopy

 ${"#"} <a name="exp">Experimental</a>
 The following experimental features are provided only for the development and refinement of future APIs.